arduino/docs-content/content/learn/02.microcontrollers/04.debugging/debugging.md

 * **Localization**: this phase involves narrowing the range of possibilities until the bug can be isolated to a specific code segment in the embedded software.
 * **Correction**: this phase involves eradicating the bug from the software.

 Knowing the potential causes of bugs allows us to adopt strategies that minimize their occurrence.
-To aid this process, lots of different debugging technniques and external devices are present.
-Maybe some software designs does not require the usage of external debuggers for example, but when the software involves different levels of requirements and specially when it requires scalability, things change drastically for the development process.
-The debugging techniques and the external debuggers will support this development process, thus granting refined software.
-You will know how the device will behave in most cases with the software, its computational performance, and even achieve non-power hungry devices due to clean memory management.
+Many different debugging techniques and external devices are present to aid this process.
+Maybe some software designs do not require the usage of external debuggers, for example.
+However, when the software involves different requirements, especially scalability, things change drastically for the development process.
+The debugging techniques and the external debuggers will support this development process, thus granting sophisticated software.
+In most cases, we will know how the device will behave with the software, its computational performance, and even achieve non-power hungry devices due to clean memory management.

-The debugging may be an overlooked aspect of the development, but it is the most serious yet crucial tool that exists for the development.
-If you desire to develop a genuine device, the debugging process should always be implemented, to achieve its genuine performance.
+Debugging may be an overlooked aspect of development, but it is the most serious yet crucial tool for development.
+If we desire to develop a robust and reliable device, the debugging process should consistently be implemented to achieve this goals.

 ## Further Reading and Resources